dramforever/easyriscv/index.md

 As you can see, after we enter User mode, all of the CSRs used for exception handling become completely inaccessible, not even readable.
 As with writing a read-only CSR, accessing an CSR without permission also causes an illegal instruction exception.

 Moreover, when an exception happens, we go back to Machine mode, so the exception handler runs in Machine mode.
-Here it does nothing except
+Here the handler does nothing except stopping the emulator.

 ## Intentionally causing an exception